StarManTheGamer/poly-newdocs/docs/objects/ui/UIView.md

 ### BorderColor:Color { property }

-The border color of the UI.
+Determines the border color of the UI.

 ### BorderWidth:Int { property }

-The border width of the UI.
+Determines the border width of the UI.

 ### Color:Color { property }

-The color of the UI.
+Determines the color of the UI.

 ### CornerRadius:int { property }

-Corner radius of the UI.
+Determines the corner radius of the UI.